 The Company provides pension arrangements through three funded defined benefit schemes and the related costs are assessed in accordance with the advice of professionally qualified actuaries.
 For the Thomas Howell Group Pension and Life Assurance Scheme and the Brocklehurst Pension Fund a full actuarial valuation was carried out at 1 January 2018.
-For the Crawford Arnold and Green Group Pension Scheme the last formal actuarial valuation was at 1 April 2016 and the latest preliminary actuarial valuation was at 1 April 2019.
+For the Crawford Arnold and Green Group Pension Scheme the last formal actuarial valuation was at 1 April 2019.
 These were completed by a qualified independent actuary.